 We offer many training opportunities for graduate students in Counseling Psychology and Clinical Psychology programs of study.

-Our philosophy of training incorporates a generalist, developmental apprenticeship perspective with mentorship and experiential learning.
+Our philosophy of training incorporates a generalist, developmental apprenticeship perspective that involves mentorship and experiential learning.
 We believe in using developmental models of training, such that training is sequential, cumulative and graded in complexity.
-We are committed to diversity and multicultural awareness in all aspects of our training program.
+As trainees develop increased confidence and competence, they will experience greater autonomy and complexity in their caseloads and training activities.
+We see the internship year as an exciting transition period in which interns will be shifting from a trainee identity into a developing professional psychologist.
+We seek to assist in this developmental process by providing interns opportunities to stretch, take risks, try out different interventions and approaches, and begin to discover their own individual styles.
+Training is also designed to assist interns in developing greater sensitivity and respect for the multicultural world in which we exist.
 We are dedicated to offering an internship and counseling center that encourages and conveys respect, concern, and understanding for individuals of all backgrounds.

 We aim to train interns as skilled generalists equipped to work in a variety of post-internship employment settings.
-To accomplish this, we provide a range of didactic and experiential training activities that psychologists in a university counseling center setting or other mental health settings are likely to encounter, including: individual, couples, and group psychotherapy, clinical intake assessment, crisis intervention, outreach and consultation, and provision of supervision.
+To accomplish this, we provide a range of didactic and experiential training activities that psychologists in a university counseling center setting or other mental health setting are likely to encounter, including: individual, couples, and group psychotherapy; clinical intake assessment; assessment; crisis intervention; outreach and consultation; and provision of supervision.
+Multicultural awareness and sensitivity pervade all training and service at our center.

 Our staff recognizes the importance of clinical practice that is informed by scholarly inquiry.
 Theoretical and research literature is integrated with experiential components of training.
 Administrative and policy decisions at our center are informed by scholarly review of both empirical and theoretical literature, as well as our center's ongoing examination of service utilization, client demographics, and client satisfaction.
 Results of ongoing satisfaction surveys may also inform areas in need of attention for clinical staff and trainees.

-Mentorship in our training program is indicated by a genuine commitment to both individual and group supervision.
-Interns are considered developing professionals and are encouraged to work closely with senior staff members, who provide mentoring and serve as professional role models for our trainees.
-Overall, we seek to create an atmosphere of respect and trust where interns and professional staff support their own and others' growth, both personally and professionally.
-Staff members model ethical and professional clinical approaches and they participate in teaching through supervision, consultation, and seminars devoted to the professional development of interns.
-Staff members utilize a variety of theoretical orientations in their clinical work, including cognitive, cognitive-behavioral, interpersonal, mindfulness-based, feminist, systems, existential, and solution-focused.
+Staff members utilize a variety of theoretical orientations in their clinical work, including cognitive, cognitive-behavioral, interpersonal, psychoanalytic, mindfulness-based, feminist, systems, humanistic-existential, and solution-focused.
 Regardless of the primary orientations of each staff member, all staff believe the therapeutic relationship is the key contributor to therapy process and progress.
-Therefore, interns have the opportunity to gain exposure to a variety of therapeutic approaches and styles, while still refining their ability to attend to relational dynamics and use the therapeutic relationship as a primary tool or change mechanism.
+Therefore, interns have the opportunity to gain exposure to a wide variety of therapeutic approaches and styles, while still refining their ability to attend to relational dynamics and use the therapeutic relationship as a primary tool or change mechanism.

 We recognize that each intern brings a variety of skills, experience, and training needs to the internship and that some flexibility to tailor the training program according to the strengths, needs, and interests of each intern is necessary for optimal growth.
-This is accomplished in numerous ways, including providing opportunities for intern input in the planning of various center and training activities and allowing interns the opportunity to select a special interest area.
-Potential special interest areas could include (but are not limited to) eating disorders, trauma/sexual assault, religion/spirituality, learning differences, men's issues, substance abuse, mindfulness, supervision, etc. Our internship program attends to diversity/multicultural issues throughout various training activities including didactic training, supervision, and actual clinical experiences with a diverse client population.
-The staff of The Counseling Center is committed to the awareness and affirmation of diversity in all our clinical and non-clinical endeavors.
-Multicultural awareness and sensitivity pervade all training and service at our center.
+This is accomplished in numerous ways, including providing opportunities for intern input into the planning of various center and training activities and allowing interns the opportunity to select a special interest area.
+Potential special interest areas could include (but are not limited to): eating disorders, trauma/sexual assault, religion/spirituality, learning differences, men's issues, substance abuse, mindfulness, DBT, supervision, etc.

 This is a full-time 2000-hour internship, which requires 500 hours of direct clinical service.
-Interns are expected to work 40 hours per week (busier schedules in the peak times of Fall and Spring will be off-set by slower client traffic time during holiday breaks and summer).
+Interns are expected to work 40 hours per week.
 Direct service includes individual, group, and couple's psychotherapy; intake assessment; crisis intervention; outreach to students, faculty, and staff; and direct individual supervision of a doctoral-level practicum student.
-Please see the below description of activities and for a breakdown of all clinical and non-clinical internship activities (*please note that the hourly requirements represent an average and may shift slightly).
+Please see the below description of activities and sample Intern Activities Time Allotment for a breakdown of all clinical and non-clinical internship activities (*please note that the hourly requirements represent an average and may shift slightly).

 - Direct Service Components